 - A Radiator key (please don’t use pliers as you could cause damage to the valve)

 - A dry cloth or towel

 - A container to catch any water that comes out of the radiator

 Before you begin- make sure that your central heating is turned off!
 The last thing that you want to happen is boiling water bursting out of the pipes.

 If your house is spread over two or more floors, begin bleeding the downstairs radiators first, beginning with the one furthest away from your boiler.
 Once all of the downstairs radiators have been bled, move upstairs, again starting with the one furthest away from your boiler.

-Once you have bled all of your radiators, you can turn your heating back on.
+- Once you have bled all of your radiators, you can turn your heating back on.
 When you turn it on, check the pressure gauge on the boiler (should be around 1.5).
-Once the heating is on, check all radiaros are heating evenly and there’s no signs of leaking.
+Once the heating is on, check all radiators are heating evenly and there’s no signs of leaking.

 You may need to bleed some radiators more than once, and if this still doesn’t fix the problem it’s best to call a heating engineer to inspect the system.
 You may be advised to replace some radiators which could improve your heating system and reduce your heating bills.

-If you have tried this step by step guide and are still facing issues, give us a call on 01424 200005, email email@example.com or fill in the contact form.
+If you have tried this step-by-step guide to bleeding a radiator and are still facing issues, give us a call on 01424 200005, email firstname.lastname@example.org or fill in the contact form.